 The World’s Largest Pine Tree Is Right Here In Idaho And You’ll Want To Visit

 The history of this is rooted in Idaho’s landscape.
-And Idaho just happens to be home to the world’s largest, tucked away in one of the most beautiful parks in the state.
+And Idaho just happens to be home to the world’s largest pine tree, tucked away in one of the most beautiful parks in the state.
 It’s the perfect family outing and photo op, all in one!

 Too cool!
-Did you know this record-breaking historical tree was in our very own capital city?
-For another humble giant, check out our previous post on the oldest tree in the country… it’s here in Idaho, too!
+Did you know that the world’s largest pine tree was right here in Idaho?
+Our state is full of surprises!
+For another humble giant, check out our previous post on the oldest tree in the country… it’s here in Idaho, too.